isotopp/isotopp.github.io/content/posts/2020-08-25-null-is-null.md

 ## TL;DR

 - Do not define tables with nullable columns.
 You are not prepared to handle them.
-  - UNIQUE indexes on nullable columns aren’t.
+  - UNIQUE indexes on nullable columns aren't.
-- When having nullable columns, or producing nullable columns in the right hand side of a LEFT JOIN, wrap the results in a COALESCE().
+- When having nullable columns, or producing nullable columns in the right-hand side of a LEFT JOIN, wrap the results in a COALESCE().
 - Know your NULL math, operators and functions.

 And most importantly: